Polystyrene: United States

 In 1987, Berkeley, California, banned CFC food containers.
 The following year, Suffolk County, New York, became the first U.S. jurisdiction to ban polystyrene in general.
 However, legal challenges by the Society of the Plastics Industry kept the ban from going into effect until at last it was delayed when the Republican and Conservative parties gained the majority of the county legislature.
 In the meantime, Berkeley became the first city to ban all foam food containers.
 As of 2006, about one hundred localities in the United States, including Portland, Oregon, and San Francisco had some sort of ban on polystyrene foam in restaurants.
 For instance, in 2007 Oakland, California, required restaurants to switch to disposable food containers that would biodegrade if added to food compost.
 In 2013, San Jose became reportedly the largest city in the country to ban polystyrene foam food containers.
 Some communities have implemented wide polystyrene bans, such as Freeport, Maine, which did so in 1990.
 In 1988, the first U.S. ban of general polystyrene foam was enacted in Berkeley, California.

 On 1 July 2015, New York City became the largest city in the United States to attempt to prohibit the sale, possession, and distribution of single-use polystyrene foam (the initial decision was overturned on appeal).
 In San Francisco, supervisors approved the toughest ban on "Styrofoam" (EPS) in the US which went into effect 1 January 2017.
 The city's Department of the Environment can make exceptions for certain uses like shipping medicines at prescribed temperatures.

 The U.S. Green Restaurant Association does not allow polystyrene foam to be used as part of its certification standard.
-Several green leaders, from the Dutch Ministry of the Environment to Starbucks's Green Team, advise people to reduce their environmental harm by using reusable coffee cups.
+Several green leaders, including the Dutch Ministry of the Environment, advise people to reduce their environmental harm by using reusable coffee cups.

 In March 2019, Maryland banned polystyrene foam food containers and became the first state in the country to pass a food container foam ban through the state legislature.
 Maine was the first state to officially get a foam food container ban onto the books.
 In May 2019, Maryland Governor Hogan allowed the foam ban (House Bill 109) to become law without a signature making Maryland the second state to have a food container foam ban on the books, but is the first one to take effect on 1 July 2020.

 In September 2020, the New Jersey state legislature voted to ban disposable foam food containers and cups made of polystyrene foam.